seru1us/vault-dev-demo/README.md

 Current Vault Server PID: 12294
 ```

 At this point, all the logs created by the vault binary will be redirected to the "logfile.log", and everything you need should be returned in the stdout.
-Now, at this point, there should be a server listening on http://127.0.0.1:7200.
+Now there should be a server listening on http://127.0.0.1:7200.

 Since we updated your environment's PATH, you should be able to utilize "vault" straight from your console.
 Confirm everything is running by running ["vault status"](https://www.vaultproject.io/docs/commands/status/).
 What you are looking for is "Initialized=true" and "Sealed=false" in order to proceed.